nikboyd/hoot-smalltalk/README.md

 This scenario uses the [hoot-libs-bundle][libs-bundle].

 GitHub provides a package registry for hosting Maven artifacts.
-The bundles and compiler plugin are hosted in the [package registry][packed-bundles] for this repository.
+The bundles and compiler plugin are hosted in the [package registry][hub-bundles] for this repository.

 #### Build and Coverage Pipelines